The Epitome of Automobiles. NASCAR and how it all started.

 With the repeal of the 18th amendment in 1933 the demand for runners sharply declined.
 They were left with powerful racing cars and a love of racing, but no job.
 A group of runners eventually came together and established formal rules for car racing as well as the National Association for Stock Car Auto Racing, more popularly known as NASCAR.
 Since then, the sport has grown to one of the largest in America.

 Of course none of us drive at 200 MPH and get into extreme crashes NASCAR drivers get in, but if you do happen to find yourself in a car accident it is always best to contact professional help.
-The lawyers at Franklin D. Azar & Associates are available 24/7 for free consultations.
+The lawyers at Frank Azar Car & Truck Accident Lawyers are available 24/7 for free consultations.
 Call us today and we will fight to get you ever dollar you deserve.